 [headline] Our Libraries Embracing Design Thinking

-[teaser]The Department of Cultural Affairs and Sport highlights why public libraries play a vital role in communities, as hubs of knowledge, education, and social interaction.
+[teaser]The Department of Cultural Affairs and Sport highlights why public libraries play a vital role in communities, as innovation hubs for knowledge, education, and social interaction

 [copy]

-In today's rapidly changing world, libraries face the challenge of remaining relevant and meeting the evolving needs of their diverse patrons.
-One approach to this challenge that has gained popularity in recent years is Design Thinking.
-In this article, we explore how Design Thinking has brought new approaches to public libraries, making them more adaptable, user-centric, and innovative.
+In today's changing world, libraries face the challenge of meeting the evolving needs of their diverse patrons.
+One approach that has gained popularity in recent years is Design Thinking.
+In this article, we explore how a partnership through the Department of the Premier’s Innovation for Impact initiative is supporting the use of Design Thinking in public libraries, making them more adaptable, user-centric, and future-fit.

-In the quest to enhance services and meet the evolving needs of patrons, the University of Cape Town’s Hasso Plattner School of Design Thinking Africa and the Western Cape Library Service (WCLS) agreed to collaborate on this innovative problem-solving approach through their Foundation Phase Design Thinking program.
-The Wellington Library in the Drakenstein Municipality agreed to serve as a pilot site and apply this user-centered methodology to encourage experimentation, build creative confidence, and embrace an optimistic approach.
-By integrating design thinking into its practices, WCLS aims to revitalize its capacity, generate fresh ideas, and improve responsiveness to the needs of the communities it serves.
+To this end, the University of Cape Town’s Hasso Plattner School of Design Thinking Africa and the Western Cape Library Service (WCLS) agreed to collaborate on this innovative problem-solving approach through the Foundation Phase Design Thinking challenge.

+With the Wellington Library in the Drakenstein Municipality as a pilot site, this user-centered methodology was applied to encourage experimentation, build creative confidence, and embrace an innovative future.
+Through design thinking, WCLS and Innovation for Impact aim to revitalise libraries’ creative capacity, generate fresh ideas, and improve responsiveness to the needs of the communities we serve.

 Libraries Embracing Design Thinking: A Global Trend

 Libraries around the world are embracing design thinking as a powerful approach to redefining their purpose and offerings.
-By adopting a user-centered approach, libraries can transform themselves into dynamic hubs of citizen services, co-working spaces, and platforms for experimentation.
+By adopting this approach, libraries can transform themselves into dynamic hubs of citizen services, co-working spaces, and platforms for experimentation.

-Design thinking is driving libraries to reimagine their role and cater to the evolving needs of their patrons.
-The Chicago Public Libraries (United States) has used design thinking to understand the unique needs of their English second language patrons, Ghana’s Library Authority has applied the methodology to create a positive technology programme for pre-teen internet users, while the Narok Public Library (Kenya) has used design thinking to prototype an educational games marketplace to teach young people life skills.

 So, what exactly is Design Thinking?

-Design thinking is a problem-solving methodology that prioritises human needs and experiences.
-It focuses on user centricity to arrive at innovative and practical solutions.
-The process involves five key stages: empathise, define, ideate, prototype, and test.
+Design thinking is a problem-solving methodology that prioritises users’ needs and experiences.
+This user-centricity allows problem solvers to arrive at innovative and practical solutions.
+The process involves five stages: empathise, define, ideate, prototype, and test.

 [insert picture of stages – see Powerpoint in folder]